oznogon/cc-srd5/README.md

 ### Rules omitted from the source

-In addition to the terms above, rules for the following terms or concepts in this system were omitted from the *SRD* and therefore are intentionally not covered or explained. **If you're using this *SRD* to create content, be aware that the following concepts do not have official first-party Open Game Content to support them.
+In addition to the terms above, rules for the following terms or concepts in this system were omitted from the *SRD* and therefore are intentionally not covered or explained. **If you're using this *SRD* to create content, be aware that the following concepts do not have official first-party open or freely licensed content to support them.
 This list is *not*, and might *never be*, comprehensive.**

 -   **Domain and magic school descriptors in spells.** The *SRD* includes only the Life domain and Evocation school.
 Spells in the *SRD* might list other domains or schools that are described in the first-party publisher's copyright-reserved system, but those domains and schools are not detailed in the *SRD*.
+-   **Subclasses.** As above, every class includes only one subclass.
+Any references to any other subclass options lack corresponding rules.
--   **Artifact properties.** The *Orb of the Wyrm* artifact has random properties, but the table describing random properties and the process for selecting them was not included in the first-party publisher's *SRD*.
+-   **Artifact properties.** The *Orb of the Wyrm* artifact has random properties, but the table describing random properties and process for selecting them were not included in the first-party publisher's *SRD*.
 -   **Treasure tables.** The first-party publisher's *SRD* didn't include any random treasure tables.
 -   **Most class options (including feats) and sub-races.** Only one feat, Grappler, was included in the first-party publisher's *SRD*.
 -   **Cavalier die mechanics.** The cavalier's unique rules were not included in the first-party publisher's *SRD*.